-THE ARTS
+ON THE FINE ARTS

+Throalites see the arts not as a luxury, but as a necessity.
 Reverence for the arts goes hand-in-hand with Throal's devotion to intellectual pursuits.
-Throalites see the arts not as a luxury, but as a necessity.
-This viewpoint was first expressed by the ancient Throalic philosopher Teso Cratia, who argued that art should strive to create beauty and to sharpen the minds of its audience.
-According to her doctrine, experiences of beauty are soothing and restorative, like sleep; to see and hear beautiful things regularly is just as necessary as sleep to a Name-giver's well-being.
-However, just as too much sleep can make a Name-giver listless and dull, so can too much loveliness.
+The ancient Throalic philosopher Teso Cratia first expressed the viewpoint that art should strive to create beauty and to sharpen the minds of its audience.
+According to her doctrine, experiences of beauty are soothing and restorative, like sleep; to see and hear beautiful things regularly is just as necessary as sleep to a Namegiver's well-being.
+However, just as too much sleep can make a Namegiver listless and dull, so can too much loveliness.
 Art should therefore also test its audience, forcing the viewer or listener or reader to reconsider cherished beliefs and ponder great moral questions.
 In Cratia's view, the great civilizations of legend all began to decline when they stopped taking art seriously and began to regard it as a mere diversion.